Does Pickup Height and Position Affect Guitar Tone? (The Truth)

 Conclusion

+If you’re looking to alter your tone or improve the overall volume of your guitar, it’s important to choose the right pickup height.
+Guitar pickup height affects tone.
+They also affect the overall volume of the guitar, as well as the timbre—the unique sound of each individual string.
 So, how high do you have your pickup?
 And did I cover everything you wanted to know?
 Let me know in the comments section below (I read and reply to every comment).
 If you found this article helpful, check out my full blog for more tips and tricks on music production.
-Thanks for reading, and never stop making music.
+Thanks for reading, and never get tired of playing the guitar.

 Key takeaways